chaos-mesh/rfcs/text/2023-06-14-cloud-chaos-improvements.md

-`RecordsController` with the `impl.Select` to lookup matching resources in the cloud and save these in the `records` as described [here](https://github.com/chaos-mesh/chaos-mesh/tree/master/controllers/common/records#readme)
+`RecordsController` with the `impl.Select` to lookup matching resources in the cloud and save these in the `records` as described [here](https://github.com/chaos-mesh/chaos-mesh/tree/master/controllers/common/records#readme) Since `filters` field is new, it is not a breaking change, so it is safe to update the existing chaos types.

+The initial types AWSChaos, GCPChaos and AzureChaos represent the common Instance or VirtualMachine resource types.
+CloudProviders have many different resource types that we may want to target for chaos in future.
+We can introduce new chaos experiment types for these, such as AWSNetworkChaos or AWSAutoscalerChaos.

 ## Detailed design